Petrom: History

 In February 2023 Christina Verchere remained CEO of OMV Petrom, stating the company was "closer than ever" to beginning construction on its Neptun Deep gas project in the Black Sea, with a final financial decision about the project to be made by OMV in the middle of 2023.
 First gas extractions were expected for 2027.
+OMV Petrom had taken over as operator of the project in 2022 from ExxonMobil.
+Development drilling at the gas field began in March 2025 and in May 2026 construction on a pipeline was started.

 With the aim of including OMV Petrom among the companies required to pay significant profits to the Romanian government, in March 2023, it was reported that lawmakers and government members in Romania were working on "amending the solidarity contribution calculation methodology."
 OMV Petrom had previously declared it was not liable to pay the solidarity contributions, due to existing regulations.
 For companies that produce and refine crude oil, the 2022 Romanian solidarity law introduced to take surplus profits, gave the obligation to pay RON 350 for each tonne of crude oil processed in 2022 and 2023.

+In May 2024, OMV Petrom bought Renovatio Asset Management, a company that operates an electric vehicle charging network in Romania.
+OMV Petrom acquired photovoltaic projects with an expected capacity of 700 MW from Jantzen Renewables in September 2024.
+In September 2025, OMV Petrom purchased a 50 % share in a 400 MW capacity photovoltaic project developed by Enery in Bulgaria.

+Exterior view of the 10-story tower at OMV Petrom’s headquarters in Bucharest, leased by Genesis College.

+In January 2026, it was announced that OMV Petrom had agreed to sell a 5 per cent participating interest in the Han Asparuh offshore exploration block in the Bulgarian sector of the Black Sea to Bulgarian Energy Holding EAD.
+The transaction formed part of a government-directed transfer of licence interests and was subject to regulatory approval and amendments to the joint operating agreement.

+In May 2024, the private school Genesis College announced that it had entered into a lease for the entire 10-story tower of OMV Petrom’s headquarters.

+Representatives of OMV Petrom stated that the office space had become available because of increased remote work, thus the company was seeking the best option to lease the space.

+In September 2025, Genesis College officially reopened the renovated building, relocating its primary, middle, and high school departments, along with an updated logo on the building.